Ghini/ghini.desktop/doc/ghini-family.rst

 .. image::  images/ghini-pocket-client.png

 The above is |ghini.pocket|'s "desktop-client" on my virtual phone.
 192.168.43.226 is my laptop's IP address in my local network.
-Please replace that with your own computer address.
+Please replace that with your own computer address as previously explained.

 The "desktop-client" window contains data fields you have to edit in order to gain access to the server, and buttons for server communication.
 The communication buttons are not enabled unless